reliablyhq/documentation/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/index.md

 ## Everything is an entity

 Within Reliably, every single thing you tell us is defined as an `entity`.
 An entity has identity, and it also has 0 or more relationships to other entities, but it also cannot be created directly - its more like a `base class` (but not by us, since we work with Golang :D).
 What this means is that it is possible for any information in Reliably to relate to any other information in reliably.
-This is incredibly valuable when invoking behaviour - I'll explin more about this later in this article.
+This is incredibly valuable when invoking behaviour - I'll explain more about this later in this article.

 ## Lets talk about structure